Funding for age friendly communities

 - projects that do not demonstrate benefits for older people and their participation in the community

-- activities that are the legislative responsibility of a council or Health New Zealand (previously a District Health Board)
+- activities that are the legislative responsibility of a council or Health New Zealand

-- projects that are funded by or duplicate an existing government programme or service eg, falls prevention, exercise and health promotion programmes
+- projects that are funded by, or duplicate an existing government programme or service eg, falls prevention, exercise and health promotion programmes

 - new capital works or upgrades to existing infrastructure such as construction costs, building repairs or alterations